Child euthanasia: Physician sentiment

 A major challenge for physicians tasked with the medical decision-making of babies born very premature or severely disabled with neurological damage and poor quality of life for the future presents another side to the bioethics topic of child euthanasia.
 A 2017 study looked into the end-of-life decisions made by neonatologists in Argentina.
 The questionnaire investigated the method of their actions in response to critical neonates.
 The results showed that more than 75% of the neonatologists would initiate treatment in premature infants of unknown prognosis, based on newborn viability.
 It followed that more than 80% of physicians withdrew treatment which yielded no positive outcomes.
 Silberberg and Gallo's analysis showed the current sentiment of physicians with respect to infant euthanasia apply some variation of therapeutic activism, yet the large majority of those same doctors will withdraw life-preserving treatments when no advancements are made.

 Religious views

 Morals derived through religious scripts and teachings largely influence views on euthanasia.
 A recent psychological study in Belgium showed that people who disapprove the legalization of child euthanasia tend to be religious, have low flexibility in existential issues, endorse collectivistic morality (values of loyalty and purity), and/or express ingroup-oriented prosocial inclinations.

-Buddhism

-Buddhist views are not in favor of the intentional ending of life.
-The Dalai Lama explains all life has "precious" value, with human life being the most valuable.
-According to the Dalai Lama, abortion is an act of killing within traditional Buddhist views, yet we must judge each instance on a case-by-case basis.
-He cites an example where a woman with pregnancy complications could result in two deaths rather than just the baby's if no intervention is done.
-The Dalai Lama expands the idea of "exceptional circumstances" to a case where a person is a coma with no chance of recovering his or her pre-coma condition.